Luca1991/DiscCheckEmu/README.md

 * Microsoft: For developing the Detours library used in this project.
 * jbeder: For developing the yaml-cpp library used in this project.
+* gabime: For developing the spdlog library used in this project.